This guide lets you jump right into the action with minimal preparation.

 LFortran is a new, interactive compiler that is still under heavy

 development.
-If you're looking to use FSML
+If you're looking to use FSML interactively and you're

 comfortable with the occasional tinkering (and bug reporting to help improve LFortran!),